ArchAssault-Project/archassault/newtoolsannounce.md

 * [svn-extractor-git](https://github.com/anantshri/svn-extractor) - A simple script to extract all web resources by means of .SVN folder exposed over network.

+* [python2-idstools](https://pypi.python.org/pypi/idstools) - A collection of Python libraries for working with IDS systems (typically Snort and Suricata).

 Thanks for the newest requests.